by Anil Prasad

 For Tooth Mother, I decided to really focus on what I consider the three main points of influence that have been there since I took up music.
 And one of those is the Middle Eastern stuff.
 The other is kind of Motown funky music which was my first love.
 The last influence is classical.
 It’s not as strong as the others, but I was in a classical orchestra for a while when I was a teenager.
 So, it was really interesting for me to focus on those influences.
 It was almost a challenge to see if it could be done that way.
 I'm very pleased with it.
 It's a very personal album to me.

-Western musicians regularly get slammed by the media for incorporating world musics into their albums, no matter how noble the intent.
-Have you faced any criticism?
+Western musicians often get criticized for incorporating world music into their work, no matter how noble the intent.

 It irritates me that a lot of the press seems to think that it's something new.
 I get very irritated when the press talk about me suddenly being influenced by it on the new album, when actually I feel it's always been there.
 It's something that I've done for quite a long time with the other boys in Japan.
 Obviously something like Tin Drum was very much influenced by Chinese music.
 I think it's very healthy.
 I think it's okay as long as it is a melting pot—as long as things are actually melted down and constructed into something new.
 I hate the idea of stealing people's music, but I think if it's done unintentionally and with a fresh approach then I think that can only be healthy.